pymupdf/PyMuPDF-Optional-Material/docs/tutorial.rst

 ::
  doc = fitz.open(filename)     # or fitz.Document(filename)

-This will create ``doc`` as a :ref:`Document` object. ``filename`` must be a Python string or unicode object that specifies the name of an existing file.
+This creates a :ref:`Document` object ``doc``. ``filename`` must be a Python string specifying the name of an existing file.

-It is also possible to open a document from memory data, i.e. without using a file, or create a new, empty PDF.
+It is also possible to open a document from memory data, or to create a new, empty PDF.
 See :ref:`Document` for details.

 A document contains many attributes and functions.
 Among them are meta information (like "author" or "subject"), number of total pages, outline and encryption information.